Past projects: In the Eyes of the Animal / Hamsterley Forest

 For Hamsterley forest audiences were taken on a guided walk, finding out more about the context and technology of the work, into the heart of the forest.
 Here they encountered the sculptural installation of headsets and experienced the film for themselves, in the midst of the trees.

-Documentation from the event at Hamsterley Forest can be found here, and a promotional trailer can be viewed below:
+Documentation from the event at Hamsterley Forest can be found here, and a promotional trailer can be viewed below.
+Visit our Tour Dates page to find out where In the Eyes of the Animal is visiting next!

 Creative collective Marshmallow Laser Feast (MLF) delight in exploring the line between virtual and real-world experiences.
 This project invited audiences to a unique virtual reality setting created specifically for the Forest.
 Filmed using unmanned aerial vehicles (UAVs) or ‘drones’ and bespoke 360º cameras, it was set to a binaural soundtrack using audio recordings sourced from the surrounding woodland.